conorh/admin_views/README.md

     gem install admin_views

-This library uses the will_paginate gem and the formtastic gem.
+This library uses the will\_paginate, formtastic and make\_resourceful gems.

 Usage
 -----